-Findings in the European Social Survey report are based on data from 21 countries
+Findings in the European Social Survey health report are based on data from 21 countries.

 A new European Social Survey (ESS) report analysing attitudes towards physical and mental health in 21 European countries has been published at an event in Paris.

 The report concludes that a substantial number of Europeans suffer from a wide range of physical and mental health conditions, in part due to their economic and social conditions.

 The authors also found that promoting healthy lifestyles alone does not seem to be a sufficient strategy for reducing health problems, and should be supported by income redistribution policies and improving physical working conditions.

 ESS Topline Results Series issue 6: Social Inequalities in Health and their Determinants is based on over 40,000 survey responses gathered across Europe during 2014/15.
 The European Social Survey has its headquarters at City, University of London.

 Depression and Headaches

 Among the clearest findings is that, across Europe, women are much more likely than men to report depressive symptoms and severe headaches.
 In all 21 European countries, women reported more signs of depression than their male compatriots, with some countries showing huge discrepancies.

 The largest discrepancies are found in Portugal (30.9% of women compared to 15.8% of men); Poland (25.3% compared with 11.3%); Spain (24.7% compared with 12.8%) and Germany (20.2% compared with 9%).
 Over a quarter of women said they experienced depressive symptoms in four countries: Portugal, Czech Republic, Hungary and Poland.
 Only in Hungary did more than 20% of men say they suffer in this way.